-Pregnancy is an extraordinary time in your life, and this is the time to take really good care of your body and your growing baby.
+Pregnancy is an extraordinary time in your life, and this is the time to take good care of your body and your growing baby.
 Eating right, exercising, and visiting your healthcare provider are all ways to maintain a healthy pregnancy, but adding a prenatal chiropractor to that list can make all the difference in how you feel for those long nine months.
-Not only does chiropractic care help to decrease low back pain, but it has also been shown to increase chances for a safe and natural labor.
+Not only does chiropractic care help to decrease low back pain, but it has also been shown to increase the chances of safe and natural labor.

 Why does your back hurt during pregnancy?

 Several physiological and endocrinological (hormonal) changes occur in the maternal body in preparation for creating the environment for a developing baby.
 This includes hormonal changes that loosen ligaments and joints, a protruding abdomen, increased back curvature, pelvic changes, and postural adaptations.
 These can all result in a misaligned spine or joints, also known as segmental dysfunction of the spine.
 Segmental dysfunction (chiropractic vertebral subluxation) results from improper motion or position in the vertebra or sacroiliac joints.
 This affects nerve communications that can cause muscles to spasm.
 This can cause back pain and many painful conditions during pregnancy, such as sacroiliac joint dysfunction, sciatica, diastasis symphysis pubis, and round ligament pain.

 Pelvis misalignment is another symptom that can occur in pregnancy and can cause a reduction in the amount of room available for the developing baby.
 This restriction is called intrauterine constraint.
 A misaligned pelvis may make it difficult for the baby to get into the best possible position for delivery, causing the baby to be in a breech or posterior presentation.
 This can affect the mother’s ability to have a natural, non-invasive birth and lead to interventions such as Cesarean sections.

 How does chiropractic adjustment help?